This July 11 Report from the Field is a post by a Addie Tsai regarding their personal experiences concerning a noted literary figure.

 He was 44, although I wouldn’t realize this (I was quite the naïve 24-year-old) until I was too far in.

 For years, I told this story in a particular way, as though we were in a traditional consensual sexual (and at times, I thought, romantic) relationship.
-For years, I told this story as one in a thread of stories connecting my relationships with men to my history as a child of pathological narcissists, as the twin of a teen victim of sexual molestation that occurred with a friend of my mother’s and a friend of my father’s, as a young woman who enmeshed herself in romantic relationships with much older men to understand her own relationship with her physically abusive single father, and as a child of a mother who used her victimhood to avoid her responsibility to me as her child.
+For years, I told this story as one in a thread of stories connecting my relationships with men to my history as a child of pathological narcissists, as a young woman who enmeshed herself in romantic relationships with much older men to understand her own relationship with her physically abusive single father, and as a child of a mother who used her victimhood to avoid her responsibility to me as her child.

 But, ten years of therapy have nicked away at this.